TobikoData/sqlmesh/docs/integrations/dbt.md

 Incremental loading is a powerful technique when datasets are large and recomputing tables is expensive.
 SQLMesh offers first-class support for incremental models, and its approach differs from dbt's.

-In dbt, the transformations for all time intervals in the table are computed the first time an incremental model is run.
-This can be problematic if the table is large, and it means users must determine whether a model has already run to predict what will happen in a new run.
-SQLMesh incremental models always run incrementally, even the first time a model is run, detecting and backfilling each missing time interval.
+dbt's actions differ based on whether an incremental model has been run before.
+The first time a model runs dbt computes the transformations for all time intervals at once, which can be problematic if the table is large.
+In subsequent model runs dbt transforms only the new time intervals.
+These differences in behavior mean you must know whether a model has already run to predict what will happen in a new run.
+SQLMesh incremental models allow you to specify how incremental computations are executed with the [`batch_size`](../concepts/models/overview#batch_size) parameter, backfilling missing time intervals in increments of your choice.

 This section describes how to implement SQLMesh incremental models in a dbt-formatted project.